The Story of Little Kims

 The beginning of Little Kims took many years before it finally began.
 The idea to create a childrenswear line was seeded while I was studying fashion design at Parsons while pursuing a career change.
 I was pregnant towards the end of the program, and gave birth shortly after graduating.

-My point is... it's not easy starting a business or being a parent.
+It's not easy starting a business or being a parent.
 It takes a lot of energy, learning, work, patience, and tons of grit.
-It's ok to go slow, as long as you don't quit.
+I've learned it's ok to go slow, as long as you don't quit.

 Parents are Superheros